JoLiLolpro/3DSController/README.md

 If it wasn't able to read the IP from `3DSController.ini`, it will notify you and quit.

 Otherwise, it should say `connected`, this is a good sign.
-To see if it works, touch the 3ds's bottom screen and see if your mouse move.
+To see if it works, go [here](https://www.touchscreentest.com/) (or any touchscreen tester) on your pc, touch the 3ds's bottom screen and see if it detect something.

 **Press Start and Select at the same time to return to the Homebrew Loader/Home menu.**